top of page

 Hormonal Benefits of Resistance Training for Fertility

 Engaging in resistance training can positively influence hormonal health.
-Research indicates that strength training boosts levels of hormones like estrogen and testosterone, which are critical for reproductive health.
+Research indicates that strength training boosts levels of hormones like oestrogen and testosterone, which are critical for reproductive health.

-For instance, with balanced estrogen levels, normal ovarian function and egg development are more likely.
-In addition, higher testosterone levels can enhance libido and fertility, creating a more favorable environment for conception.
+For instance, with balanced oestrogen levels, normal ovarian function and egg development are more likely.
+In addition, higher testosterone levels can enhance libido and fertility, creating a more favourable environment for conception.
 A systematic review showed that women who engage in regular resistance training experience statistically significant improvements in menstrual cycle regularity and hormone levels.

 Stress can harm fertility by disrupting hormonal balance and ovulation.
 Resistance training serves as a powerful antidote to stress.
 Engaging in these workouts can be likened to a form of "active meditation," where physical activity leads to mood enhancement and increased energy levels.
 During challenging sessions, the body releases endorphins, helping reduce anxiety and overall stress, which can lead to a healthier hormonal balance.